Inner City English Teacher

 Do you have to speak Spanish to work in an inner city school?

-Asked by maya about 12 years ago
+Asked by maya over 12 years ago

 We don't have to but believe me, I wish I had paid more attention in my Spanish class in high school.
 You tend to pick up a lot of Spanish just being around the kids and they are more than happy to help you.
 One of these days when I'm not so stressed I plan on purchasing a Rosetta Stone guide and try to help myself.
 The problem is also that there are so many different dialects: Puerto Rican, Dominican, Venezuelan, Peruvian, etc. that they all speak differently to each other.
 You'd be surprised to know that many of the Spanish-speaking kids struggle in their Spanish classes because of the dialects.
 Gracias for the questions! :)